Yagich93/programs/README.md

 ## Limitations

-The solution also has some room for functional and technical improvements.
+The solution has some room for functional and technical improvements.

 -   There is no port configuration
     -   It could be done by defining some env variable like `PORT` and reading from it on start